leticiagcsilva/Cloud_Data_Engineer/Ecossistema_Hadoop/README.md

-# Hadoop Ecosystem: Word Count with PySpark on Google Cloud Dataproc
+# Word Count with PySpark on Local Hadoop (Dataproc Simulation)

-This subproject demonstrates a distributed word count pipeline using **PySpark** executed on **Google Cloud Dataproc**, with input and output files stored on **Google Cloud Storage (GCS)**.
+This subproject demonstrates a distributed **word count** pipeline using **PySpark**, executed on a local Hadoop cluster with HDFS — simulating the behavior of Google Cloud Dataproc.

 ---

-## Project Overview
+## Overview

 This job:
-- Reads a text file (`.txt`) stored on a GCS bucket
+- Reads a `.txt` file stored in **local HDFS**
-- Splits the text into words
+- Splits text into words
 - Counts the frequency of each word
-- Sorts words by frequency
+- Sorts by frequency
-- Saves the result back to GCS as a text file
+- Writes the result back to HDFS

-It uses PySpark’s `textFile`, `flatMap`, `map`, `reduceByKey`, and `saveAsTextFile` transformations.
-This approach is scalable and can handle large datasets in a distributed environment.
+It uses PySpark transformations like `textFile`, `flatMap`, `map`, `reduceByKey`, `sortBy`, and `saveAsTextFile`.
+These operations are scalable and compatible with distributed processing.

 ---

 ## Project Structure

 ```
-Ecossistema_Hadoop/
+distributed-news-pipeline/
-├── wordcount_spark.py       # Main PySpark job script
+├── wordcount_hdfs.py           # Main PySpark job script
 ├── README.md                   # This documentation file
 ```

 ---